 Information on this page has been provided by Wirral Council and was correct at the time of upload.
 The Flood Hub is not responsible for any information held on this page.
-For any enquiries, see the Contact section of the page.

 West Kirby is a town located at the north western extremity of the Wirral peninsula.
 Its waterfront centres on 1km of promenade (South Parade Road and its wide footpath), with views across the Dee estuary towards Wales and the Marine Lake, which attracts various water sports use.

 Development along the waterfront is mainly residential, interspersed with other property types normally associated with seaside towns.
 A short distance inland (100m) and slightly elevated from the promenade is one of the main shopping streets in West Kirby (Banks Road).
 The extent of potential tidal flood risk extends between South Parade and Banks Road.

 Extensive sand and mudflats lie seaward of the promenade and the Marine Lake.
 This offers valuable habitat and is designated for various reasons, including as a Special Area of Conservation, Special Protection Area and Ramsar.
 Hilbre Island is located 1 km across the sand flats off West Kirby.
 It is valued for its nature interests and landscape appeal and is a popular destination for walkers.